mozilla/uniffi-rs/docs/manual/src/internals/lifting_and_lowering.md

 # Lifting, Lowering and Serialization

-Uniffi is able to transfer rich data types back-and-forth between the Rust code and the foreign-language code via a process we refer to as "lowering" and "lifting".
+UniFFI is able to transfer rich data types back-and-forth between the Rust code and the foreign-language code via a process we refer to as "lowering" and "lifting".

-Recall that uniffi interoperates between different languages by defining a C-style FFI layer which operates in terms of primitive data types and plain functions.
+Recall that UniFFI interoperates between different languages by defining a C-style FFI layer which operates in terms of primitive data types and plain functions.
 To transfer data from one side of this layer to the other, the sending side "***lowers***" the data from a language-specific data type